 Top 5 tips on ballooning safety

-1. Check there are no overhead power lines in the area you intend to take off from.
+1. Check there are no overhead power lines in the area from which you intend to take off.

-2. Ensure you have a pair of binoculars to spot overhead power lines when in flight.
+2. Make sure you have a pair of binoculars to spot overhead power lines when in flight.

-3. Do not deliberately fly near overhead power lines.
+3. Do not fly deliberately close to overhead power lines.

-4. Civil Aviation Authority (CAA) maps may show major transmission tower lines, often known as pylons, but don’t show other overhead power lines (notably those on wood poles).
+4. Civil Aviation Authority (CAA) maps may show power lines on pylons but don’t show other overhead power lines, such as those supported by wooden poles.